Creating new User applications

 {% hint style="info" %}

-Selecting the **API key** method will automatically disable the **Session key** method, and vice versa.
+Selecting the **API key** method automatically disables the **Session key** method, and vice versa.
 Only one method can be used at a time.

 {% endhint %}